Can't sign in? Forgot your username?

 Enter your email address below and we will send you your username

 A large duplication of another author's or one's own work is a sign of poor scholarship.
 There is also a copyright issue if the source is not cited.
-Your manuscript should provide proper citations, use quotation marks or indentation (for quotations of five or more lines) to indicate borrowed wording, and minimize duplication.
-Refusal by an author to make these necessary changes is grounds for rejection.
+Your manuscript must provide proper citations, use quotation marks or indentation (for quotations of five or more lines) to indicate borrowed wording, and minimize duplication.
+Failure to do so is grounds for rejection.
+Learn more.

 There is no general rule on what material is appropriate for publication in SIAM publications.
 However, if an editor believes that the use of some material (text, images, etc.) may offend SIAM readers, there will be an exchange with the authors on the need for the particular material and whether alternatives can be identified to express the same results.
 Unless the authors can make convincing arguments that the particular material is essential to convey the scientific contribution, it is expected that the material be replaced prior to review and further consideration for publication.
 For example, the "Lena image" has been used in past publications on imaging but is inconsistent with efforts to promote inclusion in mathematics, science, and engineering.
 SIAM will not consider submissions containing this image.

 If your paper contains material (for example, tables or figures) from another source, that material must be accompanied by written permission from the copyright holder.
-Permission is needed in cases of alternations to the original, as well.
-To assist referees unpublished references can also be submitted with an indication of whether they have been accepted for publication.
+Permission is needed in cases of alterations to the original, as well.
+To assist referees, unpublished references can also be submitted with an indication of whether they have been accepted for publication.

-All illustrations must be of professional quality with no handwritten elements.
-Note that tables and algorithms are not considered figures and should not be treated as such.
-Illustrations must be numbered consecutively and cited in the text.
+All illustrations must be of professional quality with no handwritten elements and no hand-drawn artwork.
 If your article is accepted for publication, SIAM will accept electronic (TeX, PDF, PNG, JPG, and EPS) figure files.
-Hand-drawn artwork will not be accepted.
 SIAM will not redraw figures.
 Illustrations must use lines one point or thicker; thinner lines may break up or disappear when printed.
 When choosing line weight and character size, keep in mind that illustrations may be reduced.
+Note that tables and algorithms are not considered figures and should not be labeled as such.
+Illustrations must be numbered consecutively and cited in the text.